-- we use categories to quickly process information.
+- Threat Assessment.
+We use categories to quickly process information.
 Our threat processing minds use categories as a defense against outside threats.
-We learn that a hot stove can hurt so hot stove is a category of potential harm.
+We learn that a hot stove can hurt so a hot stove is a category of potential harm.
 From our earliest days, we are building up an inventory of causes of potential harm.
 Some we learn from experience and others are passed down to us from our family and social group.
 Sometimes we question our perceptions and assumptions.
 Most of the time, however, we probably do not question what we consider to be potentially harmful.
 Since we are all vulnerable creatures we often protect ourselves by being “safe rather than sorry.”

-- we survive through the support and protection of our social group or “tribe.”
+- Survival.
+We survive through the support and protection of our social group or “tribe.”
 We adopt the attitudes and beliefs of that group as a way to maintain our membership.
 We are built to live in groups.
 One way we know that is that our brains give us an error message when we deviate from group norms, according to research on how the brain supports social conformity.
 So not only are we meant to live in groups, but our brains reinforce our conforming with our group.
 Not to do so will raise a perception of threat in the mind.
 We will continue to feel a threat whenever we act outside of group norms unless the consciousness of the group changes.

-- group norms, structures, and identities all have a profound effect in that they create and perpetuate expectations.
+- Expectations.
+Group norms, structures, and identities all have a profound effect in that they create and perpetuate expectations.
 Expectations can be comforting.
 They can help us feel that we understand or know our world when in fact we do not.
 They give us predictability and stability in a world that is always changing.

 How Prejudice Creates Grief